myangichael/myangichael.github.io/_projects/3_vrchery.md

     </div>
 </div>

 I built this project alongside Vidit Agrawal and Kevin Tran as part of CMPSC 190I, a course on Virtual Reality.
-You can check out the project on GitHub [here](https://github.com/320trankt/VRchery) (although you'll need to open it in Unity to look at it in detail), or view the demo and presentation [here](https://docs.google.com/presentation/d/1nARqSpOlcpT2YiCXVa6TsuGfkKqxy836Dn2cmUqoko4/edit?usp=sharing).
+You can check out the project on GitHub [here](https://github.com/320trankt/VRchery) (although you'll need to open it in Unity to look at it in detail), or view the demo and presentation [here](https://docs.google.com/presentation/d/1JWvqR2X3e6UCbpImcjTUH9FcJ9UmlIy3Uhb7y37QVRY/edit?usp=drive_link).
+If you just want to see the demo you can view it [here](https://drive.google.com/file/d/11qNqonF8CI2HZZyUSIWC20jC2E5Zi8zQ/view?usp=drive_link).

 The project contains several core components, all assets loaded in Unity and all scripting done with C#.